 The Gtech has a 22V lithium-ion battery.
 When fully charged, it provides a run-time of approximately 20 minutes.

 This is shorter than the Dyson V7 Trigger, which has a 30-minute run-time, but long enough for quick clean-ups.
-It’s not enough time for more thorough cleaning sessions though.
+We don’t think 20 minutes is enough time for more thorough cleaning sessions – but that isn’t really what the Multi Mk2 is designed for.

 A full recharge takes four hours, although there’s the option of a one hour charge for a quick burst of cleaning.
 We like that the battery can be removed for charging or replacing, and there are four indicator lights showing the vacuum’s current battery level.

-The Gtech comes with a range of accessories, which greatly improve the vacuum’s versatility.
+The Gtech comes with a range of attachments, which greatly improve the vacuum’s versatility.

 Like most vacuums, the Gtech also includes a crevice tool and dusting brush.
 These are decent quality, and we like that the crevice tool can be stored within the vacuum body for easy access.